From Indian Lands to the Golden Gate

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A Little Town That Dreamed of Greatness (here, next to this marker); The Bank of Florence (within shouting distance of this marker); Mormon Pioneer Memorial Bridge (within shouting distance of this marker); Winter Quarters (about 700 feet away, measured in a direct line); The Mormon Pioneer Trail (approx. 0.3 miles away); A Meeting House for the Saints (approx. 0.3 miles away); The Florence Mill (approx. 0.4 miles away); a different marker also named The Florence Mill (approx. 0.4 miles away).
 Touch for a list and map of all markers in Florence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 281 times since then and 8 times this year.
+It was originally submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 331 times since then and 26 times this year.
 Photo 1. submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?